 The Tomb of Archimedes

-Entirely carved from the rock of the Latomia of Santa Venera, in the rocky area north of the Neapolis Archaeological Park, the Grotticelle Necropolis is a true “city of the dead”, an important testimony to Syracuse’s ancient history.
+Entirely excavated in the rock of the Santa Venera quarry, in the rocky area north of the Neapolis Archaeological Park, the Grotticelle Necropolis is a true 'city of the dead', an important testimony to the ancient history of Syracuse.

-The first burials date to the Bronze Age, but it was with the Greeks, in the 3rd century BC, that the Necropolis reached the height of its splendour.
-After a period of neglect, it came back into use in the 1st century BC under the Romans as a columbarium with two tiers of niches for cinerary urns.
+The first burials date back to the Bronze Age, but it was with the Greeks, during the 3rd century BC, that the Necropolis reached its peak.
+After a period of neglect, it came back into use in the 1st century BC, when the Romans used it as a columbarium, with two tiers of niches for cinerary urns.

-Most people visit to see the Tomb of Archimedes.
-It is not actually the famous inventor’s tomb, but rather a tribute to him by Roman general Marcellus, who even organised a proper funeral ceremony in his honour.
-You can’t explore inside the tomb, but you can admire the external columns supporting the stunning tympanum.
-Tradition states that the finishing touches to the structure are represented by a plaque on which a theorem of Archimedes was engraved and the illustration of a sphere inscribed in a cylinder.
+The Tomb of Archimedes is of particular interest to visitors.
+This is not actually the tomb of the famous inventor, but a tribute to him by the Roman general Marcellus, who even organised a proper funeral ceremony in his honour.
+The inside of the tomb is no longer open to visitors, but you can admire the external columns supporting the elegant tympanum.
+According to tradition, the structure was completed by a plaque engraved with a theorem of Archimedes was engraved, together with a depiction of a sphere inscribed in a cylinder.